devanandp/sostronk_radar/README.md

          ├── images.dart                      # Contains the reference location URL for all images utilised in the app

          ├── size_config.dart                 # Contains the size configuration reference file located

+         ├── colors.dart                      # Contains the reference location URL for all colors utilised in the app

+         ├── responsive_orientation.dart      # Helper class for Orientation adjustment

+         ├── common_utils.dart                # Helper class for all Utility methods.
+Has HexColor conversion currently

 ├── views